ivan-hc/AM/README.md

     - vlc
     - vlc+

-This problem is due to the use of Debian Unstable as the main source for recipes, an interim solution which on the one hand satisfies rolling release distributions.
-However, some scripts are available to compile recent and alternate versions of GLIBC on all systems that require it, starting with glibc-2.30.
-These scripts are purely experimental and still require testing.
-Use the "`am -q glib`" command to get a list of currently available versions.
+This problem is due to the use of Debian Unstable as the main source for recipes, an interim solution which satisfies only rolling release distributions.
+However, some scripts are available to compile recent and alternate versions of GLIBC on all systems that require them (for x86_64 and i686), starting from glibc-2.30 to the latest release!

+NOTE that these scripts are purely experimental and still require testing.

+Use the command

+    am -q glibc
+to get a list of currently available versions.

 # Updates
 To update all the programs, just run the command (without `sudo`):